stiligFox/40-10-Keyboard/README.md

 * PCB v1.0_20170531
 * Firmware v0.3 beta
 * ReadMe v1.0_20170824
+ * Need to:
+ * List pins on Teensy for LEDs
+ * Upload Files

 The KiCAD Libraries are (c) their original authors, and I greatly thank them for their invaluable assistance in designing this board!